cakephp/docs/en/core-libraries/helpers/html.rst

     Used for creating div-wrapped sections of markup.
 The first parameter specifies a CSS class, and the second is used to supply the text to be wrapped by div tags.
-If the 'escape' key has been to true in the last parameter, $text will be printed HTML-escaped.
+If the 'escape' key has been set to true in the last parameter, $text will be printed HTML-escaped.

     If no text is specified, only an opening div tag is returned.: